Transfer arbitrary messages

 }

-To facilitate cross-chain messaging, it's essential to identify the destination Privacy Ledger's chain ID and the address of an equivalent contract deployed there.
+To facilitate cross-chain messaging, it's essential to identify the destination Rayls Privacy Node Ledger's chain ID and the address of an equivalent contract deployed there.
 This setup underscores the protocol's use of Arbitrary Message Communication, wherein interactions are formatted as encoded method calls.